Aardvark-team/Aardvark/README.md

 More, information, some of which is outdated can be found on our old documentation website: https://aardvark-docs.replit.app/.

+# Why Python?
+We don't care what language it is written in, we just wanted to make a version of the language as soon as possible so that we can get to work on the self-hosted compiler.

 # AdkCode
 AdkCode is an online Aardvark code editor with the ability to run code.
 It is currently updated to Aardvark  Test 5.1 You can try AdkCode [here](https://adkcode.replit.app/).